 Portuguese Citizenship

 Non-EU nationals planning to stay in Portugal for over three months need to apply for a residence permit.
-The first residence permit granted is typically a temporary one valid for one year and can be renewed.
+The first residence permit granted is typically valid for two years and can be renewed for three years therafter.
 While EU citizens do not need a residence visa, they are still required to register with AIMA if they plan to remain in Portugal for more than three months.

 After residing in Portugal for five years, you may qualify for permanent residency.
 Additionally, after this period, you can apply for Portuguese citizenship.
 In certain situations, such as being married to a Portuguese citizen, you may be eligible to apply for citizenship earlier.